olaluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-in task 21 the script reverse its input in task 22 the script  display all user and their home directory in task 23 the script Write a command that finds all empty files and directories in the current directory and all sub-directories.
+in task 21 the script reverse its input in task 22 the script  display all user and their home directory in task 23 the script Write a command that finds all empty files and directories in the current directory and all sub-directories. in task 24 the script lists all the files with a .gif extension in the current directory and all its sub-directories.